About the course

 The MSt in Slavonic Studies is designed to introduce students who already possess a good knowledge of Russian or another Slavonic language to areas of Slavonic studies that were not part of their first degree course.
 You are able to select from a wide range of philological, literary and historical subjects as a preparation for advanced research in this field.

 Good knowledge of Russian or another Slavonic language from your first degree course is expected.
 Applicants selected for this course will have shown clear evidence of linguistic potential and a serious interest in acquiring new knowledge and skills.
 You will take a selection of subject options individually related to your requirements and educational background; these options are organised in a way which encourages study in depth, while maintaining some degree of breadth.
 Courses typically available for study include Slavonic Languages, and options in Methodology, Slavonic Philology, History and Structure of Slavonic Languages, Russian Literature, Culture and History, Central European Literature, Culture and History.
-A full list of courses can be consulted on the Faculty's website.
+A full list of courses can be consulted on the faculty's website.

 The MSt in Slavonic Studies offers you an appropriate introduction to higher research in a DPhil or PhD programme in this area.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Medieval and Modern Languages and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Medieval and Modern Languages.
 All students will meet with their course supervisor at the beginning and end of each term to receive advice about useful lectures and seminars and review the progress made.
-Supervisors are also likely to be responsible for part of the student’s teaching.
+Supervisors are also likely to be responsible for part of your teaching.

 Many MSt students proceed to doctoral degrees at Oxford or at other universities.
 Other graduate destinations include teaching, journalism, law, publishing and the civil service.